Disney World In August (2025)

 If you’re thinking about these dates for your visit, keep in mind that normal rules might not apply.

-Mickey’s Not So Scary Halloween Party (along with the Main Street Halloween decorations and Halloween merchandise and snacks) typically debuts in early-mid August (August 11 in 2023).
+Mickey’s Not So Scary Halloween Party (along with the Main Street Halloween decorations and Halloween merchandise and snacks) typically debuts in early-mid August (August 9 in 2024) and is held several evenings throughout the month.

 Disney World Crowds In August